Chronology

 Makes last Surrealist-inspired works.

-Begins German Expressionist–inspired works based on paintings and woodcuts by artists such as Erich Heckel, Franz Marc and Karl Schmidt-Rottluff.
+Begins German Expressionist–inspired works based on paintings and woodcuts.

 May 1979